edgio-docs/edgio-docs/src/guides/v7/performance/rules/request_matching_scenarios.md

 ## Request URL {/*request-url*/}

 Apply a set of features to:
+-   A specific hostname through the Request Header match condition.
 -   A specific path through the Path match condition.
 -   A query parameter through the Query Parameter match condition.